 While it may seem like staging your home is more effort than it’s worth, it has been proven that staging can help potential buyers better visualize the space in your home.

-The major difference between homes that are staged and those that are not is simply a difference in overall appearance and ambiance.
-Homes that have been staged are often catered to buyers and feature a variety of qualities that could be deemed “buyable” to them.
+The major difference between homes that are staged and those that are not is more than a difference in overall appearance and ambiance.
+Homes that have been staged cater to buyers and feature a variety of qualities that could be deemed “buyable” to them.
 Homes that are not staged either utilize previously owned furniture in its original positioning or are primarily empty.

 While staging your home may seem like an added stress, it does come with its benefits.